abauville/Sunaba/README.md

 1. Add elasticity
 1. Add self gravity

+### TO DO LIST OPTIMIZATION ###

+1. optimize marker to cells to make less boolean tests
+1. add subgrid diffusion on markers

 ### TO DO LIST VISUALIZATION ###

 ### TO DO LIST SETUP ###
-1. Add sandbox type BC
+1. Add sandbox type BC including constant heat flux boundaries
 1. Read geomIO file and perform point in polygon test

 ### DONE ###